 - No marks are gained for multiple nominations, so there is no point in getting your friends and contacts to send in multiple entries.
 The judges will merely be informed that multiple entries have been received.
 It is far better to have one strong entry from you with great testimonials.

 - You can enter more than one category.
 We encourage you to enter as many of the categories as you can.
 Sponsors are also permitted to enter the awards, but not in a category that they sponsor.

 - Can you think of someone else who you think ought to enter but hasn’t got the confidence to start the process?
 If you start the process for them, they will be encouraged to send us the rest of the information.
 Over 80% of our entries in 2016 were from a friend or business contact.

 - No marks are given or deducted for presentation but it helps.
 Use paragraphs, bullet points and headings to make it easier for our Judges to read.
-However, remember…it’s all about content but please do check your spelling.
+However, remember… it’s all about the quality of your entry and please do check your spelling.

 - Ask for help.
 There is no rule or reason why someone else can’t draft your entry for you.
 You may have a team member, someone who does your marketing or a PR company who can draft your entry for you.
 You may also contact Celeste Clarke at Century PR to help, as we have negotiated a special rate for the Woman Who…Awards entrants.

 - Don’t leave it until the last day.
 Unlike many Awards, we don’t extend the deadline for entry.
 It is set at 6.00pm on Friday 22nd February for all Women in Business entries and will not be extended.
 There are reasons for this.
 We ensure that every entry is presented in the same format for our shortlist judges at the same time.
 All entries are treated equally and everyone has had the same period of time to enter.
 (The deadline for the Rising Star Awards are later as there are no interviews involved.)

 What happens next?